decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 - **Platforms**: Move between two positions.
 Use their tween actions to control where they move to, their speed, etc.
 - **Trigger area**: This is an invisible item that can trigger other smart items when the player walks into its area.

+All smart items can be configured to behave in custom ways.
+For example, change what sounds a door plays when opened, how far a platform moves, etc.

 ## Configure an item

-When a smart item is selected, note that there are several fields, grouped into **components** on the right panel.
+Select an item in the Editor to view all of its properties on the right.
+Properties are grouped into [**components**]({{< ref "/content/creator/sdk7/architecture/entities-components.md" >}}).
 Different smart items may have different components, depending on their functionality.

-The behavior of most items is controlled by the [**Actions**](#actions) and [**Triggers**](#triggers) components.
-Actions are things that the item can do, for example play a sound, play an animation, move up, or become invisible.
-Triggers define what events make those actions happen, for example when the player clicks on the item, or walks into an area.
+The behavior of most items is controlled by:

+- [**Actions**](#actions): The Actions component defines things that the item can do.
+For example play a sound, play an animation, move up, or become invisible.
+- [**Triggers**](#triggers): The Triggers component assigns what events make those actions happen.
+For example when the player clicks on the item, when the player walks into an area, or when the scene first loads.

-For example, in a door smart item, the **Actions** component includes "open" and "close" actions.
-The **Triggers** component in that item includes an "on_click" trigger that activates the "open" action when the door is clicked by the player.
+For example, in a door smart item, the **Actions** component includes "Open" and "Close" actions.
+The **Triggers** component in that item includes an **on_click** trigger that activates the "Open" action when the door is clicked by the player.

-The **Triggers** component of a smart item can activate actions on any smart item in the scene, not just on that same smart item.
-For example, a button smart item can have a **Triggers** component that activates the "move up" action on a floating platform.
+The triggers of a smart item can activate actions on any smart item in the scene, not just on that same smart item.
+For example, a button smart item can have a **Triggers** component that activates the "move up" action defined on the **Actions** component of a floating platform.

 Triggers can also happen conditionally.
-For example, door smart items include two on_click triggers in its Triggers component: one opens the door if that door was closed, the other closes the door if it was open.
+For example, door smart items include two **on_click** triggers in its Triggers component: one opens the door if that door was closed, the other closes the door if it was open.
 For more details see [States and conditional logic](#states-and-conditional-logic).

 ## Interactions between items

-You can make items interact with each other, for example a button can open a door.
-To do this, one of the items needs to have at least one [Action](#actions) defined, and the other at least a [Trigger](#triggers).
-Since triggers can call actions in any item, you just have to select a different item on the trigger's dropdown.
+Make items interact with each other.

+- One item needs to have at least one action defined in an [Actions](#actions) component
+- The other item needs a [Trigger](#triggers).

-To make a button open a door:
+For example, to make a button open a door:

-1. Add any button smart item and open its **Triggers** component.
+1. Add any button smart item, open its **Triggers** component.
+It has a default trigger event that plays a sound and an animation for the button itself.
-2. You'll see one default trigger event already defined that plays sound and an animation on the button itself.
-Click the + sign to add another action on that trigger event.
+2. Click the **+** sign next to those actions, to add another action on that trigger event.
-3. Pick the smart item for the door you want to open, and the action "Open".
+3. Select the smart item for the door on the first dropdown.
+4. On the second dropdown, select the "Open" action.

 <img src="/images/editor/button-to-door.png" width="300"/>

 {{< hint info >}}
 **💡 Tip**: You can also create a separate Trigger event to handle the door.
-Both the original and the new trigger event will be called every time the button is clicked.
+Both trigger events are called every time the button is clicked.
 <img src="/images/editor/button-to-door2.png" width="300"/>
 {{< /hint >}}

-You can make any item trigger any action on any other item, as long as the action is defined.
+Any item can trigger any action from any other item, as long as the action is defined.
 See [Triggers](#triggers) for more ways in which an action can be triggered.

-You can also use [states and conditional logic](#states-and-conditional-logic) to only trigger these actions if a condition is met.
-You can even check the state of a third item, like a power generator.
-For example, the button only opens the door if the state of the power generator is "On".
+You can use [states and conditional logic](#states-and-conditional-logic) to only trigger an action if a condition is met.
+The condition can even check the state of a third smart item.
+For example, a button only opens the door if the a custom "power generator" smart item has its state set to "On".

 ## Actions